of a Typical Bluegrass Song

 into two lines per instrument.

-Some songs sing the chorus first and then go either to
+On some songs the chorus is sung first and then proceeds either to

 Sometimes an additional break is played which then leads